apache/openwhisk-deploy-kube/helm/ingress.md

 NodePort is the simplest type of Ingress and is suitable for use with minikube and single node clusters that do not support more advanced ingress options.
-Deploying a NodePort ingress will expose ports on each Kubernetes worker node for OpenWhisk's api and apigw services.
+Deploying a NodePort ingress will expose a port on each Kubernetes worker node for OpenWhisk's nginx service.
 In this Ingress, TLS termination will be handled by OpenWhisk's `nginx` service and will use self-signed certificates.
 You will need to invoke `wsk` with the `-i` command line argument to bypass